College of Family and Consumer Sciences

 Xin Dai, MS, 2003: How Internet users differ in on-line activities; The influence of their characteristics on what they do on-line

-Brenda J. Cude is a Georgia Athletic Association Professor II of Family and Consumer Sciences in the Department of Financial Planning, Housing and Consumer Economics and the department’s Undergraduate Coordinator since 2006.
+Until her retirement at the end of 2020, Brenda J. Cude was a Georgia Athletic Association Professor II of Family and Consumer Sciences in the Department of Financial Planning, Housing and Consumer Economics and the department’s Undergraduate Coordinator since 2006.
 She earned a Ph.D. in Consumer Economics at Purdue University.
 She also is the director of the University of Georgia Center for Economic Education.

-Dr. Cude teaches undergraduate and graduate courses, supervises undergraduate and graduate student researchers, and has an active research program.
-She has taught 12 different courses at UGA, 5 of which were undergraduate, including a First-Year Odyssey course she has taught regularly.
+Dr. Cude taught undergraduate and graduate courses, and continues to supervise undergraduate and graduate student researchers, and have an active research program.
+She taught 12 different courses at UGA, 5 of which were undergraduate, including a First-Year Odyssey course she taught regularly.
 She created 6 of these courses and substantially revised the balance.
-The mean scores on her teaching evaluations across all courses ranges from 4.3 to 4.8 on a 5-point scale.
-She has chaired 18 graduate student committees (13 Ph.D., including one currently) and served on 23 other graduate student committees at UGA.
-She has supervised 16 undergraduate researchers since 2006.
+The mean scores on her teaching evaluations across all courses ranged from 4.3 to 4.8 on a 5-point scale.
+She chaired 18 graduate student committees (13 Ph.D) and served on 23 other graduate student committees at UGA.
+She supervised 16 undergraduate researchers at UGA.

 Her previous administrative experience includes serving as the head of her department for six years under Dean Sharon Nickols, from 1998 until 2004 and head of UGA's Department of Human Development and Family Sciences in January through July 2019.
 In addition, she was chair of the Consumer and Family Economics Extension Program Development Group at the University of Illinois from 1992 until 1998.
 The team included two other extension specialists and about 15 regional extension educators located throughout the state.
 She has served on the College’s Curriculum Committee since 1998, except for 2004-2005.